Massacre in Mali: How the 'war on terror' fuels tribal violence in the Sahel

 The Malian government was promptly overthrown by mutinying soldiers vexed at its sluggish response.

-Ansar Dine, an armed extremist group, began to wage war against the authorities, allying with the Tuareg-led separatists for a few months before both groups turned their guns on each other.
+Ansar Dine, an armed miliant group, began to wage war against the authorities, allying with the Tuareg-led separatists for a few months before both groups turned their guns on each other.

 Ibrahim says that Fulani herders living in central regions adjoining the north now began to feel ill at ease by an emboldened Tuareg.